BFletchall/Project-4---Group-4---Machine-Learning/README.md

 | NumberWithDash                          | Descriptor of Job, not impactful variable    |
 | Assembly_EstTotalHours_ThisLaborGroup    | Outcome variable we'll compare against result of new model    |

-Featues & Target values were selected for the model:
+Features & Target values were selected for the model:

 | Column Included in Model                | Target or Feature?
 |-----------------------------------------|---------------------|